aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

   - `server_side_encryption`, `compress`, `chunk_size`: (Optional) Settings
     for encryption, compression, and file chunking.

-## Step 1: Register the snapshot repository
+## Register the snapshot repository

 To begin the restoration process, register the snapshot repository with your Aiven for OpenSearch service.
 This step involves configuring your service to recognize